How to Get Here

 Ava is a multiple prize winner.
 She is the recipient of the Yves Paternot Prize at Verbier Festival 2023, she was a dual prize winner in the Hans Gabor Belvedere International Singing competition 2022, the winner of the Boston District Round of the Met Opera Competition 2022 and the RDS Music Bursary Competition 2020.

-In concerts Ava has performed with the RTÉ Concert Orchestra, The National Symphony Orchestra, Irish Chamber Orchestra, The Nuremberg Symphony Orchestra, and The Latvian National Symphony Orchestra.
+In concert Ava has performed with the RTÉ Concert Orchestra, The National Symphony Orchestra, Irish Chamber Orchestra, The Nuremberg Symphony Orchestra, and The Latvian National Symphony Orchestra.

 She released her Debut EP ‘GEMS’ with the RTÉ Concert Orchestra, conducted by Andrew Synnott in May 2024.